anytizer/sargam-blog.lmms/README.md

 ## Why Bhupali?
 It is a simple melody pattern with the major pentatoic notes.
 It's ascending and descending notes are similar.
+Data entry to this Raag is easy, and the human ear can find out if something is not right.
+Since the usage of major notes (no shaprs, no flats) it is a perfect pick up for the project.